 All bats in the UK are protected under EU and UK law, making it an offence to injure an individual, or to disturb or destroy a bat roost.

 This species of mammal often finds themselves needing a helping hand, as their populations have been in major decline in the UK.
-However, for the first time, the Bat Conservation Trust (BCT) has stated this year that bat populations are either growing or stable.
+For the first time ever, the Bat Conservation Trust (BCT) has stated this year that bat populations are either growing or stable.
 This is due to the dedication of bat ecologists, bat carers and the public.
-This help is vital to the preservation of bat species, not just in the UK, but worldwide.
+This help is vital to the preservation of bat species, not only in the UK, but worldwide.

 There are bat carers all over the UK dedicated to the rescue, rehabilitation and release of wild bats.
 The BCT holds a database with all the registered bat carers in the UK.
 The BCT may give out details of those carers when an injured bat is found by a member of the public.

 It is often the public that comes across grounded, injured or distressed bats.